kavadas/blogger-to-joomla/README.md

 php BloggerToJoomla.php
 ```

+### DISQUS Comments

+After executing the script you should see a file named "comments.xml" under the /cli directory.
+You can use this file to import comments into DISQUS.
+Read the official DISQUS documentation in order to find out the exact procedure.

 ## Support

 I do not plan to provide any support for this.
 It was written during the migration process for a client and I just wanted to share it.
 You are always free to fork it or submit your pull requests.